RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 - [8085 CPU Module](https://www.tindie.com/products/feilipu/8085-cpu-module-pcb/).

-Optionally, replacing items 4. and 5. with the Memory Module avoids the need for a flying `PAGE` wire joining RAM and ROM Modules when using the Backplane 8.
-Using the Memory Module (also compatible with SC108) provides access to an additional 64kB of shadow RAM for CP/M programs.
+Optionally, replacing items 4. and 5. with the Memory Module (also compatible with SC108) avoids the need for a flying `PAGE` wire joining RAM and ROM Modules when using the Backplane 8.

 - [Memory Module](https://www.tindie.com/products/feilipu/memory-module-pcb/).